Homepage - DO NOT DELETE

 "Safety is Everyone's Job"

-Video Tells How to Increase Chances for Surviving a Mass Shooting: RUN, HIDE, FIGHT
+Increase Your Chances for Surviving a Mass Shooting: RUN, HIDE, FIGHT

 On April 16, 2007, in what was then the deadliest mass shooting in U.S. history, 32 people were killed on the campus of Virginia Tech in Blacksburg, Virginia, and more than a dozen were injured.
 As law enforcement and government agencies learn more about mass shooters and mass-shooting events, they have identified best practices for survival.
 The message is simple – RUN to leave the area; HIDE if you can’t leave; and as a last resort, FIGHT.
 Your survival may depend on whether you are aware of your surroundings and know what to do before a gunman attacks.More...